cserl-iitb/bootcamp2022/warmup/linux/README.md

  -  <code>ps</code> : The ps command is used to view the processes running on a system.
 It provides a snapshot of the processes along with detailed process information like process-id, cpu usage, memory usage etc.

- -  <code>lsof</code> : lsof is a tool used to list open files.
-The tool list details of the file itself and details of users, processes which are using the files.
+ -  <code>lsof</code> : lsof is used to list open files.
+It lists details of the file itself and details of users, processes which are using the files..

  -  Understand the <code>/proc</code> filesystem in Linux.
 The <code>/proc</code> file system is a mechanism provided by Linux for the kernel to report information about the system and processes to users.
 The <code>/proc</code> file system is nicely documented in the proc man page.
 You can access this document by running the command <code>man proc</code> on a Linux system.
 Understand the system-wide <code>proc</code> files such as <code>meminfo</code> and <code>cpuinfo</code>, and per-process files such as <code>status</code> and <code>stat</code>.
 System related <code>proc</code> files are available in the directory <code>/proc/</code>, and process related <code>proc</code> files are available at <code>/proc/\<process-id\>/</code>